-Reconsider travel to Chad due to COVID-19, crime, terrorism, and minefields.
+Reconsider travel to Chad due to COVID-19, crime, terrorism, minefields, and kidnapping.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Country Summary: Violent crimes, such as armed robbery, carjacking, and muggings, have been reported.
+Country Summary: Violent crimes, such as armed robbery, carjacking, kidnapping, and muggings, have occurred in Chad.

 Terrorists may attack with little or no warning, targeting foreigners, local security forces, and civilians.
 They can easily cross borders, including in the Lake Chad region; borders may close without notice.